Crypto meltdown is wake-up call for many, including Congress

 When the stablecoin TerraUSD imploded last month, an estimated $40 billion in investor funds was erased — and so far there has been little or no accountability.
 Stablecoins are supposed to be less vulnerable to big swings — thus the name — but Terra suffered a spectacular collapse in a matter of days.

-The Terra episode exposed a truth long-known in the crypto community: for every digital currency with staying power, like bitcoin, there have been hundreds of failed or worthless currencies over the years.
+The Terra episode publicly exposed a truth long-known in the always-online crypto community: for every digital currency with staying power, like bitcoin, there have been hundreds of failed or worthless currencies in crypto’s short history.
 So Terra became just the latest “sh—coin” — the term used by the community to describe coins that faded into obscurity.

-Terra collapsed just as bitcoin, the most popular cryptocurrency, was in the midst of a decline that wiped out nearly half its value in a couple of months.
+Terra’s quick collapse came just as bitcoin, the most popular cryptocurrency, was in the midst of a decline that has wiped out nearly half of its value in a couple of months.
 The events have served as a vivid reminder that investors, both professionals and the mom and pop variety, can be rolling the dice when it comes to putting money into digital assets.

 After being mostly hands-off toward crypto, it appears that Washington has had enough.
-On Tuesday, two senators proposed legislation that seeks to build a regulatory framework around the cryptocurrency industry; other members of Congress are considering more limited legislation.
+On Tuesday, two senators — one Democrat and one Republican — proposed legislation that seeks to build a regulatory framework around the cryptocurrency industry; other members of Congress are considering more limited legislation.

 What’s surprising, however, is that the cryptocurrency industry is signaling its cooperation.
 Politicians, crypto enthusiasts, and industry lobbyists all point to last month’s collapse of Terra and its token Luna as the possible end of the libertarian experiment in crypto.